kantord/SeaGOAT/README.md

 The preferred character encoding is UTF-8.
 Most other character encodings should also work.
 Only text files are supported, SeaGOAT ignores binary files.

+### Where does SeaGOAT store it's database/cache?

+Where SeaGOAT stores databases and cache depends on your operating system.
+For your convenience, you can use the `seagoat-server server-info` command to find out where these files are stored on your system.